Premier League Relegation Odds: Wolves Slashed After Winless Start

 They are now back in the big time and will be hoping to avoid a third relegation in five seasons.

-Sunderland are back in the Premier League after an eight-year absence, and they enjoyed their return with a 3-0 win over a poor West Ham team.
+Sunderland are back in the Premier League after an eight-year absence, and they have enjoyed their return so far.

 French manager Regis Le Bris has done a fantastic job at the Stadium of Light, but he still faces a tough challenge in keeping the club up this season.

-Despite this, football betting sites have Sunderland as second favourites for the drop at a price of 8/11.
+Despite this good start, football betting sites have Sunderland as second favourites for the drop at a price of 17/20.

 Of the three promoted clubs, Leeds were tipped to perform best according to betting apps.